epics-containers/epics-containers.github.io/docs/tutorials/deploy_example.md

 ## Introduction

 This tutorial will show you how to deploy and manage the example IOC Instance that came with the template beamline repository.
-You will need to have your own `bl01t` beamline repository from the previous tutorial.
+You will need to have your own `t01-services` beamline repository from the previous tutorial.

-For these early tutorials we are not using Kubernetes and instead are deploying IOCs to the local docker or podman instance.
-So for these tutorials we shall pretend that your workstation is one of the IOC servers on the fictitious beamline `BL01T`.
+For these early tutorials we are not using Kubernetes and instead are deploying IOCs to the local docker or docker instance.
+These kind of deployments are ideal for testing and development on a developer workstation.
+They could also potentially be used for production deployments to beamline servers where Kubernetes is not available.

 ## Continuous Integration